Enstart/core/README.md

-# Enstart is a small frameworks with the essentials.
+# Enstart core

-It's not a micro- or a full fledged enterprise framework.
-It's somewhere in between.

-More info is coming...
+The core files for the [enstart framework](https://github.com/enstart/enstart)